OpenJML/openjml.github.io/tutorial/MethodCalls.md

 the behavior of method bodys that contain if statements and assignments.
 Now let's progress to method calls.

-The key point to remember is that verification in JLM (and other similara deductive verification languages and tools) is *modular by method*.
+The key point to remember is that verification in JML (and other similar deductive verification languages and tools) is *modular by method*.
 That is, each method is verified on its own; only when all methods are verified with a consistent set of specifications can the program as a whole be